fiduswriter/simple-datatables/docs/documentation/API.md

 ### searchData
 #### type `Array`

-Returns a collection of `HTMLTableRowElement`s containing matching results.
+Returns an array of index numbers of current search result rows from `data.data`.

 ---